aws-samples/aws-codebuild-rds-job-scheduling/README.md

         "StackId": "arn:aws:cloudformation:us-east-1:xxxxxxxx:stack/codebuildjob/aade45d0-0415-11eb-9c12-0ed4f058f52d"
          }
     The template will create the following resources:
-        •	CodeBuild project
+    •	AWS CodeBuild project
-        •	PostgreSQL instance
+    •	A PostgreSQL instance
+    •	S3 bucket
     •	AWS Secrets Manager with PostgreSQL database login credentials
     •	EventBridge rule to trigger the job every day at 10 AM (UTC)
-        •	IAM Roles for CodeBuild, EventBridge and SNS with appropriate permissions
+    •	IAM Service Roles for CodeBuild, EventBridge and SNS
-        •	SNS Topic to send notifications with the status of the Job
+    •	SNS Topic to send notifications to the provided email address with the status of the executed Job

+## Upload source code to S3 bucket
+    Go to the AWS CloudFormation console and note down the S3 bucket name in Outputs section of your stack.
+    Upload aws-codebuild-rds-job-scheduling/src/invokepostgresqldbpy.zip to S3 bucket using CLI command
+    $ aws s3 cp ./src/invokepostgresqldbpy.zip s3://{your S3 bucket name}